Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ### End Grain Cutout (Greg)

 Greg had been commissioned some work and realized how beneficial it would be to orient any given board stock vertically so that he'd be able to machine the end grain.
-This especially comes in handy when using the LongMill to create CNC joinery.
+This especially comes in handy when using the CNC to create joinery.
 He modified his existing table to have a cutout portion for attaching boards, while maintaining the remaining surface for normal cutting (as he explains in his post):

 ![](/_images/_cnc-fun/_the-basics/_table/cnc_ba_table_8-endgrain-greg.jpg){.aligncenter .size-large}